gitkraken/gitlens-docs/gitlens/gitlens-features.md

 ### Multi-File Selection

-The Commit Graph and Inspect panels support multi-file selection using <kbd>Shift</kbd>-click and <kbd>Ctrl</kbd>/<kbd>Cmd</kbd>-click in WIP, commit details, compare, compose, and review file lists.
+The Commit Graph and Inspect panels support multi-file selection using <kbd>Shift</kbd>-click and <kbd>Ctrl</kbd>/<kbd>Cmd</kbd>-click in Working Changes, commit details, compare, compose, and review file lists.
 Selected files can be batch-operated on with stage, unstage, discard, and stash actions.
 Inline per-file action buttons are also available for individual operations.

 ### Pull Request Indicators